 A solar eclipse takes place when Sun, Moon, and Earth align in such a way that Moon is between the Sun and the Earth and the Sun is partially or fully obscured by the moon.
-This obscurement of Sun is only visible at places where the moon’s shadow falls.
+This obscurement of the Sun is only visible at places where the moon’s shadow falls.
 A Solar eclipse can only occur during the new moon phase of the moon and during an eclipse season.

 (New moon is that phase of the moon when the lunar disk is not visible to the naked eye.)

-Types of Solar eclipses
+Types of Solar eclipse